-The best cheap phone in the US can be a bit tough to pick, as it won't always be a price comparison.
+The best cheap phone in the US can be a bit tough to choose since it won't always come down to comparing price.
 Some of the best cheap smartphones are actually older higher-tier models with heavy discounts, while certain new phones offer killer value and the latest perks.

-One of the biggest things to consider while shopping for the best cheap phone is, obviously, the price.
-One person's 'cheap' isn't necessarily another person's 'affordable.'
+One of the most important things to consider while shopping for the best cheap phone is, obviously, the price.
+One person's 'cheap' isn't necessarily someone else's 'affordable.'
 With flagship phone prices from Apple and Samsung skyrocketing higher than $1,000, some folks may find anything under $600 cheap, while those with tighter budgets could be looking below $400 or even below $200 for a handset.

-Fortunately, no one gets left out when it comes to great cheap smartphones.
-Older phones from Samsung and Apple come in at prices that thrift shoppers can afford, and new handsets from OnePlus, Huawei, Motorola, and more manufacturers which might have fallen off your radar can pack new technologies into affordable packages, and be worth your consideration.
+In any case, nobody gets left out when it comes to great cheap smartphones.
+Older flagship handsets from Samsung and Apple come in at prices that thrift shoppers can afford, and new phones from OnePlus, Huawei, Motorola, and others which might have fallen off your radar pack the latest tech into affordable packages, and are worth considering.

 Just know that mobile devices on this list definitely won’t be the absolute best phones money can buy in the US.
-Don't expect the high-end iPhone XS or Samsung Galaxy S10 here.
+Don't expect the high-end iPhone 11 Pro or Samsung Galaxy Note 10 here.
 A lot of these are a step below in performance and quality, but in line with their low prices.